 The group will be a minimum of 8 and a maximum of 25 people.
 We feel that this size of group works best as there will always be enough in the group for some good company but there won’t be so many people that it becomes overcrowded.

 Throughout this tour we stay in a mixture of small family run B&B’s, guest houses and hotels.
 If you are travelling alone and wish to be roomed with other members of the group then you will always share with members of the same sex.
+It is possible to choose a single room option and also a sole occupancy of a double room option.

 Although the shortest route from Lands End to John O’Groats is 874 miles our route of 962 miles avoids main roads and takes in some of the UK’s most beautiful scenery.
 Wherever possible we cycle along quiet country lanes and cycleways and only join main roads when we absolutely have to.
 The terrain is varied but generally undulating rolling fields and hills with some areas hillier than others (primarily Cornwall, Dartmoor, Lake District & Scotland).